What is Automated Currency Trading

 Vega is used in options trading and measures the price change of an option contract for a 1% change in implied volatility.

 This refers to the speed at which the money circulates in an economy.

 Volatility measures the fluctuations in the price of an asset or a market.

 Win% is used in automated Forex trading as a ratio measuring the winning percentage of a trading system out of its total number of trades.

-The World Bank is a global organization aiming to assist its members with loans in order to develop their economy.
+The World Bank is a global organization aiming to assist its members with loans in order to develop its economy.

 What is Yard

-Yard is a Forex slang refer to 1 billion units of a currency.
+The yard is a Forex slang that refers to 1 billion units of a currency.

 What is Zero Coupon Bond